Alexmn/github_codecep/README.md

 all you need to do is to comment / uncomment the code you want to run.
 I let the same disabled lines in the testing_phase for you to see if the script runs no matter what is the order of running steps.
-The only mention i have to say is that for running, the codeception module works only from cest files and only for public functions. this is why i arraged all the testing phase in one public method and the rest in private ones.
+The only mention i have to say is that for running, the codeception module works only from cest files and only for public functions. this is why i arranged all the testing phase in one public method and the rest in private ones.